How to Apply

 After you submit the application form:

-- RSVP for an interview day using the email sent shortly after submitting the Statement of Interest.
+• RSVP for an interview day using the email sent shortly after submitting your application.

 We encourage you to be actively engaged in the admission process.
 Once you have submitted your application, log into your application account to check the status of your application and what requirements may still be outstanding.

-When all application requirements have been submitted, including all letters of recommendation, you will receive an email notification that your application is complete.
+When all application requirements have been submitted, you will receive an email notification that your application is complete.

 Naropa University requires transcripts from any and all institutions where undergraduate coursework was completed.
 Transcripts for coursework beyond the undergraduate level are not required.
 An official transcript of a conferred bachelor’s degree must be received by the Office of Admissions prior to beginning graduate coursework.